 It is also important to note that having a friend who is raped, abused, or assaulted can be a very upsetting experience.
 For this reason it is also important that you take care of yourself.
 Even if your friend isn’t ready to talk to one of the resources listed, you can get support for yourself.
 You can also get ideas about ways to help your friend through the recovery process here on the website or in HAVEN training.

-If you’d like to get involved to prevent interpersonal violence from happening on our campus, consider being HAVEN trained, One Act trained, attending campus events on IPV or joining a student group working to end violence and harassment, such as Project Dinah.
-Learn more about preventing IPV at Campus Health’s webpage or accessing relationship resources for people of all sexual orientations, gender identities, and gender expressions.
+If you’d like to get involved to prevent violence from happening on our campus, consider being HAVEN trained, One Act trained, attending campus events, or joining a student group working to end violence and harassment.
+Learn more about preventing violence at Student Wellness’s webpage or access relationship resources for people of all sexual orientations, gender identities, and gender expressions.
 You can also submit a non-emergency question about how to prevent violence from happening to your friends here.
 One Act Peer Educators will respond within one to two weeks.